 Presenters: Eileen Gallagher (OSP) and Kim Jervey (OSP)

 This session will review the differences between federal grants, contracts and cooperative agreements once a proposal has been selected for funding.
 Discussion will include which federal regulations are commonly incorporated into these awards, which ones are favorable to a university, and which ones pose problems.
 Review of how OSP negotiates these terms with federal and corporate sponsors to reach a mutually acceptable agreement while protecting our educational mission and preserving the interests of our faculty and student researchers.
 This session will also introduce relevant federal contract laws such as the OMB Uniform Guidance, the Federal Acquisition Regulation (FAR), Export Control Laws, and newly enacted laws governing data security and controlled, unclassified information.

-5. Award Acceptance and Management
+(5) Award Management

 Presenters: Jessica Guzzo (CEHD) and Angie Railey (OSP)

 Managing externally funded sponsored projects can be a fun and challenging adventure.
 Many new research administrators wonder about the overall process including their roles in the support and management of the project; which rules apply and where to look for those rules; who else has a role in supporting the project; and who they can call if they have questions.
 This session will provide an overview of the award acceptance and setup process and best practices that can be used for the post award management of your projects from the central OSP and college/department level perspectives here at Mason.